shuaichentian/Auroral-Boundary-Determination/README.md

 ```
 >The folder `Extract auroral boundary_MATLAB` contains the code for segmenting the auroral oval from UVI images.
 >>The subfolder `Image_test` contains the UVI images.
->>The subfolder `Confidence map` contains the confidence map you obtained from previous step.
+>>The subfolder `Confidence map` contains the confidence map you obtained from previous step (LLSRHT result).
 >>The subfolder `ini` contains the initialization image for inner and outer zero level set curves.
 >>The subfolder `segmentation_result` is used to store the extracted auroral oval image (`.bmp` format) and the boundaries position (`.mat` format).
 >>Run the following command to extract the auroral boundaries from UVI images.